ayanworks/polygon-did-resolver/README.md

 # Polygon DID Resolver

 The polygon resolver library is used for resolving DID’s in Polygon Method Space.
-The module is supposed to be used as an integeration to polygon library.
+The module is supposed to be used as an integration to polygon library.

 ## Install